lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 <!--
 General todo stuff:
 - go over all comments.
-- Are all paper references ok
-- are all figure references ok
 - nice code highlighting for bash, yaml, etc blocks?
 - Am I happy with the discussion
 - Spellcheck